wssimms/gssquared/Docs/DevelopLog.md

 We need to somehow detect multi-track head movements.
 One track at a time sounds right.
 But when the head swoops across a big area we need to play successive chunks of the sound, not simply repeat the first bit of the sound for each track moved.

 I think we need more border.
 I would like to draw disk drives in the margin when they're running, so more border will help.
 Draw them with maybe 50% opacity.
 And draw using a Container.
 Instantiate new Disk II / Unidisk buttons.
 And the container needs to be dynamically managed to contain only actively spinning media.
 Have the opacity fade in and fade out.

+Trying to format a 5.25 with ProDOS 1.1.1 filer, I get the error "Disk II drive too slow".
+That is special.
+DOS33 is doing an INIT.
+I guess we'll see what it looks like in AppleSauce!
+Well it looks ok to me.

+The DiskII "wrong drive thing"... this is what we do.

+MOT: slot 6, drive 0, motor 1
+DS:slot 6, drive 0, drive_select 1
+PH: slot 6, drive 1, phase 1, onoff 1

+turns on the motor, then does drive select 1. apparently, this is supposed to switch the motor to drive 1.

+FIXED!